 It took several months of listening to audiobooks in the car for them to learn to love it, and get good at listening and following the story.
 I always do little recaps as we listen — I’ll shut off the audio for a minute and explain something, or ask them a question, or do a brief summary, and that also helps a ton as they build their comprehension skills.

-I also do these little recaps as a read at bedtime to them, mostly for Fos’s benefit.
+I also do these little recaps as a read at bedtime to them, mostly for my youngest’s benefit.

-Now they can listen to audiobooks with narrators who have accents, and with stories that are complex and have many characters, all on their own (even Fos, who is five).
+Now they can listen to audiobooks with narrators who have accents, and with stories that are complex and have many characters, all on their own (even Sanny, who is 4).
 And they listen and understand at bedtime really well.
 But it takes TIME and PRACTICE!